 Most of us experience stress in our daily lives on some level.
 When you are chronically stressed or if you add anxiety into the mix, you may experience a whole range of physical symptoms that can include digestive issues; which can make it difficult as you go about your day.
 Stress can affect every part of your digestive system.
-An estimated 60 -70 million people in U.S.A suffer from some form of “tummy troubles.”
+An estimated 60 -70 million people in the USA suffer from some form of “tummy troubles.”

 There is a strong connection between the brain and the digestive tract.
 Some refer to the digestive system as our “mini Brain”.
 This is due to the “vagus nerve fibers that carry signals from the gut to the “real brain”, not the other way around.”
 The digestive system is really sensitive to our moods; “95 % of the bodies Serotonin is found in the digestive tract, not the brain.”
 (Serotonin is a naturally occurring, mood-boosting hormone.)
 Your gut may react if you are feeling stressed or anxious because the brain releases hormones that trigger your fight/ flight response, and this slows down the blood flow to your digestive system.